Bangladesh Madrasah Education Board: Background

-To materialize this declaration of share-E-Bangla a committee named Moula Box was formed.
+To materialize this declaration of sher-E-Bangla a committee named Moula Box was formed.
 This committee advises on the development of madrasah education.
-In 1947 after the independence of Pakistan many commissions were formed for the development of madrasah education.
+In 1947, after the independence of Pakistan, many commissions were formed for the development of madrasah education.
 Among them in 1949 the "West Bengal Educational System Reconstruction Committee" was formed and in 1963-64 the name of Arabic University was mentioned.

-In '1971' after the independence of Bangladesh, steps were taken for the modernization of madrasah education.
+In 1971, after the independence of Bangladesh, steps were taken for the modernization of madrasah education.
 Bengali, mathematics, English, social science, general science were made compulsory.
 In 1978 the Madrasah Education Board was formed under Ordinance for the Modernization of Madrasah Education.
 The board has faced difficulties in recruiting teachers for science related classes.
 In 2017 Bangladesh government removed references to Jihad from books of Madrasah Education Board.